-In Harbour the player who goes first is the one who has most recently been on a boat.
-Players use their workers to trade fish, wood, stone and livestock to buy buildings at the harbour.
+In Harbour, the player who goes first is the one who has most recently been on a boat.
+Players use their workers to trade fish, wood, stone, and livestock to buy buildings at the harbor.

 25. Who is the hungriest?

 In the game Mamma Mia! where players bake pizza, the hungriest person goes first.
 This rule is also used in the eating contest game Guts of Glory.

 26. Who can do the best monkey impression?

 To go first in Too Many Monkeys, you need to do the best monkey impression.
 It’s the same as the starting rule for Coco Crazy where players collect monkeys of different colors.

 The going first rule from the Queen’s Necklace, where players are jewelers selling jewels to the court and the queen.